trialsnet-project/trialsnet-project.github.io/_pages/open-call.md

 toc: true
 ---
 ## Overview
-TrialsNet invites European third parties such as verticals, companies (including SMEs), research centres or any other relevant entity as well as facilities and infrastructure owners, to participate in its large-scale trials activities through the implementation of additional, diversified, and heterogeneous vertical use cases, to support\:
+TrialsNet invites European third parties such as verticals, companies (including SMEs), research centres, or any other relevant entity as well as facilities and infrastructure owners, to participate in its large-scale trials activities through the implementation of additional, diversified, and heterogeneous vertical use cases, to support\:
 {: .text-justify}

 - The deployment of new trials on the project’s platform and network solutions, as well as